776090-pixel/Nithila_K/posts/first_reflection.md

 # First Reflection
-What I learned this week (bullets are fine, you may include an image):
+What I learned this week:

 - Topic(s):
+The topic for our Digital Citizenship presentation was digital footprint.
+I worked with Alina and
 - What I struggled with:
 - What I’m proud of:
 - Next steps: